BurgosNY/facebook-py/README.md

 ## The .py file

 Follow the instructions in the comments.
-To make it easier to manipulate, put the .py and the Facebook insights csv file in the same directory.
-Edit the document to include your API (it only lasts for a couple of hours), Facebook Insihts filename and desired output filenames.
+To make it easier to manipulate.
+Edit the document to include your API (it only lasts for a couple of hours), your page_id and the desired output filenames.
 Now grab and drop the folder in the terminal and type "python grab-shares.py".

 ## Is that all?